markjprice/cs14net10/docs/code-editors/vs.md

 *Figure 4.15: Changing Hot Reload options*

 6. Change the message again, save the file, and note the console app updates automatically.

-# Chapter 7 - Packaging and Distributing .NET Types

-## Decompiling using the ILSpy extension for Visual Studio 2022 (coming soon)